-(2) Upward / Downward adjustment
+(2) Upward/Downward adjustment (Lift adjustment)

-- 1 Pull lever B and C to adjust seat upward or downward. - 2 Forward or backward side adjustment only can be made, tilting to one side, by moving lever B or C, respectively.
+- 1 Push or pull the height adjuster lever (B) to adjust seat upward or downward. - 2 Forward or backward side adjustment only can be made, tilting to one side, by pushing or pulling the lever (B) respectively.